bhaddacak/cst-kit/README.md

 - Reorganizing the collection, making it easier to find related texts
 - Restructuring some texts by fixing the hierarchy of headers, making them easier to program and navigate
-- Checking paragraph numbers and making them more systematically consistent (This is important because text relationship heavily depends on paragraph numbers)
+- Checking paragraph numbers and making them more systematically consistent (This is important because text relationships heavily depend on paragraph numbers)
 - Fixing obvious typos (if any, the fixes will be reported)
 - Removing some minor texts